jgscott/SDS383D/README.md

 ## Grading

-Your grade consists of two pieces: 30% exercises, 30% peer evaluation and 40% final project.
+Your grade consists of three pieces: 30% exercises, 30% peer evaluation and 40% final project.

 ### Exercises